Ken Rangkuty

-Ken Rangkuty (born January 6, 1981) is a German-Indonesian composer, multi-instrumentalist, and record producer.
+Ken Alexander Rangkuty (born January 6, 1981) is a German-Indonesian composer, multi-instrumentalist, and record producer.
 Known under the stage name Keenhouse, he produces electronic music covering a wide spectrum including synthwave ambient and house music.

 Group and production work

 As a writer, arranger, and producer Ken Rangkuty has been active in a variety of musical styles that range from jazz and bossa nova to electronic and soundtrack music.
 He has worked with Japanese new-age producer Osamu Kitajima, rock producer John Ryan, disco producer Luxxury, and vocalist Maiya Sykes of Postmodern Jukebox.

 Works with Osamu Kitajima feature him mainly as a pianist and arranger on the studio album Make Over by the bossa nova duo MAKE.
 The duo consisted of singer Mayumi Kaneyuki and Ken Rangkuty.
 The album was produced for Japanese label Up-Front Works/Zetima and released in 2007.
 Further works with Osamu Kitajima include the album Forever Tonight by jazz singer Amber Quinteiro featuring him as a pianist and arranger next to jazz musicians Brian Bromberg, Tim Emmons, and Clayton Cameron.
 The album was co-produced by Osamu Kitajima and John Ryan for King Records and released in 2007.

 Ken Rangkuty co-produced the album The Last Seduction with disco producer Luxxury on which he is also featured as Keenhouse on the track "Terry Richardson".
 The album was released in 2012 by Los Angeles-based label Manimal Vinyl.
 Remix works include collaborations with Los Angeles-based radio personality Raul Campos for several remixes including Femi Kuti’s "Do You Know" and the track "To Die In L.A." by West Indian Girl.

-As a composer and songwriter he has contributed soundtrack music for the movie Saidoweizu (a Japanese version of the movie Sideways) together with duo Make and the 2003 film Shade.
+As a composer and songwriter he has contributed soundtrack music for the movie Sideways (a Japanese remake of the same name) together with duo Make and the 2003 film Shade.
 He was commissioned to write compositions for Microsoft's launch campaigns for the game "The Vanishing Point Game" in 2007.
 The events featured original music synchronized with projections and a fireworks shows taking place at The Fountains of Bellagio in Las Vegas and Lake Union Seattle.